USinani/ProjectsGate/index.md

 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects."
 ---

-This is my projects blog [Jekyll](https://jekyllrb.com/) projects.
-Below is my portofolio of projects.
+This is my projects blog.

-## Projects
+## Some of my Course projects

 - Robotics Software Engineer **Udacity Nanodegree** here **GitHub Repo**
 - Machine Learning Engineer **Udacity Nanodegree**